Li / Yuan / Wei | Delay-Doppler Communications and Sensing | Buch | 978-0-443-26528-0 | www.sack.de

 Wei, Zhiqiang

-Zhiqiang Wei received the B.E. degree in information engineering from Northwestern Polytechnical University (NPU), Xi'an, China, in 2012, and the Ph.D. degree in electrical engineering and telecommunications from the University of New South Wales (UNSW), Sydney, Australia, in 2019.
-From 2019 to 2020, he was a Post-Doctoral Research Fellow with UNSW.
-Since 2021, he has been a Humboldt Postdoctoral Research Fellow with the Institute for Digital Communications, Friedrich-Alexander University Erlangen-Nuremberg (FAU), Erlangen, Germany.
-He is currently an Associate Professor with the School of Mathematics and Statistics, Xi'an Jiaotong University, Xi'an.
-His current research interests include statistic and array signal processing, resource allocation optimization, and orthogonal time-frequency space modulation.
-He has received the Best Paper Award at the IEEE International Conference on Communications (ICC) in 2018.
-He has been serving as the TPC Co-Chair for workshops on orthogonal time-frequency space (OTFS) in IEEE ICCC 2021, IEEE ICC 2021, and IEEE ICC 2022.
+Zhiqiang Wei received the B.E. degree in Information Engineering from Northwestern Polytechnical University (NPU), Xi’an, China, in 2012, and the Ph.D. degree in Electrical Engineering and Telecommunications from the University of New South Wales (UNSW), Sydney, Australia, in 2019.
+From 2019 to 2020, he was a Postdoctoral Research Fellow with UNSW.
+From 2021 to 2022, he was a Humboldt Postdoctoral Research Fellow with the Institute for Digital Communications, Friedrich-Alexander University Erlangen-Nuremberg (FAU), Erlangen, Germany.
+He is currently a Professor with the School of Mathematics and Statistics, Xi’an Jiaotong University, Xi’an, China.
+His research interests include delay-Doppler communications, resource allocation optimization, and statistical and array signal processing.
+He received the Best Paper Award at IEEE ICC 2018 and IEEE WCNC 2023.
+He has served as organizer/chair for several workshops and tutorials on topics related to orthogonal time frequency space (OTFS) at IEEE flagship conferences, including IEEE ICC, IEEE WCNC, IEEE VTC, and IEEE ICCC.
+He also co-authored the IEEE ComSoc Best Readings on OTFS and Delay Doppler Signal Processing.
+He is the founding co-chair (publications) of the IEEE ComSoc special interest group on OTFS (OTFS-SIG).
+He has been listed in the World’s Top 2% Scientists by Stanford University for citation impact since 2021.
+He is currently an editor for IEEE Transactions on Communications and the IEEE Open Journal of the Communications Society.

 Li, Shuangyang

 Shuangyang Li received the B.S., M.S., and Ph.D. degrees from Xidian University, China, in 2013, 2016, and 2021, respectively.
 He received his second Ph.D. degree from the University of New South Wales (UNSW), Australia, in 2022.
-He is a recipient of the Marie Sklodowska-Curie Actions (MSCA) fellowship 2022 and is currently a research assistant at Technical University of Berlin (TU-Berlin).
-Prior to that, he was a research associate at University of Western Australia (UWA).
-He was the organizer/chair for several workshops and tutorials on related topics of orthogonal time frequency space (OTFS) in IEEE conferences.
-He has co-authored the IEEE ComSoc Best Readings on OTFS and Delay Doppler Signal Processing.
-He is a founding member and currently the secretary of the special interest group (SIG) on OTFS.
-His research interests include signal processing, applied information theory, and their applications to communication systems, with a specific focus on waveform designs.
+He is a recipient of the Marie Sklodowska-Curie Actions (MSCA) fellowship 2022 and is currently a research assistant at the Technical University of Berlin (TU-Berlin).
+Prior to that, he was a research associate at the University of Western Australia (UWA).
+He received the Best Paper Award from IEEE ICC 2023 and the Best Workshop Paper Award from IEEE WCNC 2023.
+He has been listed in the World's Top 2% Scientists by Stanford University for citation impact since 2023.
+Dr. Li is the recipient of the Best Young Researcher Award 2024 from the IEEE ComSoc EMEA region and is also a recipient of the European Research Council (ERC) Starting Grant 2025.
+He frequently serves as organizer/chair for workshops and tutorials on topics related to orthogonal time frequency space (OTFS) at IEEE flagship conferences and is a founding member and currently the co-chair of the special interest group (SIG) on OTFS.
+He is now an editor of IEEE Transactions on Communications.
+His research interests include signal processing, channel coding, applied information theory, and their applications to communication systems, with a specific focus on waveform designs.

 Ihre Fragen, Wünsche oder Anmerkungen